-For customers who are unaccustomed to the workings of photo repair and restoration, the whole process can seem very confusing.
-After all, photo restoration can only mean proper repair of any damaged pictures, but what exactly does this service entail?
+For customers who are unaccustomed to the workings of photo retouching and restoration, the whole process can seem very confusing.
+After all, photo restoration can only mean proper repair of damaged pictures, but what exactly does this service entail?
 To answer this question and more, Heritage Photo Restoration and Genealogy explains 5 important elements that go with photo restoration.

 Just like the app filters you use to make your pictures look better, photo retouching uses similar but more advanced software to enhance an old image.
 With photo retouching, the software adds vibrant colors in the background to make the image pop.
 But more than that, it allows you to remove any unwanted elements from the picture.
 So for example, if the image has a mark in the paper, or any damage that has caused the image to ruin, photo retouching will take care of that problem.